JustinHuPrime/DataPackCrafter/docs/quickstart.md

 print factorial("splat")  # -> Type error
 ```

-Notice that because this is a functional language, there are no explicit return statements - the value produced is what the function call evaluates to.
+Notice that because this is a functional language, there are no explicit return statements - the values produced by the function are what the function calls evaluate to.

 For expressions are also supported: these map some code over each element in a list, and returns a new list of all the produced results.